Welcome to the No. 6 RCAF Dunville Museum

 Every Tuesday a dedicated crew of volunteers comes out to the Museum to work on new projects and do necessary maintenance.
 Come out and join us!

-The Second Annual Dinner to honour the RCAF vets who are Museum members was held on Saturday, November 2 at the Dunnville Golf and Country Club.
-Seven of our 9 veterans who live nearby were able to attend.
+Last year seven of our then 10 veterans who live nearby were able to attend.
 Front row l. to r.
 Rod Davidge, Ed Carter-Edwards, Floyd Smelser.
 Back row l. to r.
 Jim Bird, Ken Bain, Don McKenzie, Joe Weir.

 Museum now open every Tuesday morning